oscarbranson/cbsyst/README.md

 **A Python module for calculating seawater carbon and boron chemistry.**

-This will be particularly useful for anyone thinking about oceans in the distant past, when Mg and Ca concentrations were different, as I use [Mathis Hain's MyAMI model](http://www.mathis-hain.net/resources/Hain_et_al_2015_GBC.pdf) to adjust speciation constants for Mg and Ca concentration.
+This will be particularly useful for anyone thinking about oceans in the distant past, when Mg and Ca concentrations were different.
+I use [Mathis Hain's MyAMI model](http://www.mathis-hain.net/resources/Hain_et_al_2015_GBC.pdf) to adjust speciation constants for Mg and Ca concentration.

-***Tested** against GLODAPv2 data (see below).
+***Tested** in the modern ocean against GLODAPv2 data (see below).
 Performs as well as Matlab CO2SYS.*

 ## Still To Do...
 - [X] [Nutrient alkalinity](https://github.com/oscarbranson/cbsyst/issues/5)